casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 </details>

-In the above output, you can see the named keys for the contract and the uref for keys_manager_hash.
+In the above output, you can see the named keys for the contract and the uref for `keys_manager_hash`.
 This uref hash will be used to find the session hash of the contract.

 ### Find session hash